Flipping Houses In Hawaii

 Compound with that the highly coveted nature of homes in this vacation destination and you have a recipe for the highest real estate prices in the United States.
 The prohibitively expensive nature of homes keeps many potential investors from playing the house-flipping game here.

 Although the median home value in these islands still skyrockets above the national median, now is the time to invest.
-The market has cooled, and prices have continued to remain relatively low since 2019.
+Yes, the 2022 market is competitive, but there is high demand for housing and low inventory.
 There are only minimal increases to the average property value every year – but that does add up.
 Potential investors who have the money but are stalling may want to make their decision before any unpredictable spikes in this market occur.

 - The most important thing when house flipping is to start with a viable, marketable property.
 Evaluating homes is a process that takes a great deal of time and concentrated effort because of the range of considerations that must be made.

-- Start by looking at the structure itself – is it sound?
+- Look at the structure itself – is it sound?
 Have the building inspected and take note of any repairs that need to be made.
 If there are numerous expensive repair projects that you’re going to have to do in order to flip the house, it may not be worth your time and effort.
 Issues like mold, roofing, or plumbing are best steered clear of.

 - Next, broaden your view by running a comparative market analysis on as many other homes in the area as possible.
 This will give you an idea of what kind of return you can expect from the property when it comes to flipping time.
 The more other homes you analyze, the better idea you’ll have of the property’s potential value.

-- Another part of looking at the real estate market holistically is examining neighborhoods.
+- Examine the area.
 It’s important to keep in mind that you’re able to renovate the house, but the neighborhood is an environmental condition that you can’t control.
 With careful and extensive research on a neighborhood’s schools, employment growth, and rising home prices, you’ll have a better idea of where the most marketable properties lie.

 Before you begin, determine how much you can afford to spend on the property in total, including the purchase price and repairs.
 Then start looking for houses in your price range and calculating how much money you’ll need to spend on repairs for each one.

 The total amount of money you’ll need to invest is determined on where you’re investing in Hawaii.
-Hawaii’s median house is valued almost $618,000.
+Hawaii’s median sale price for a single family home is $1,050,000.
 The 70 percent Rule states that if a home’s ARV is $600,000 and it requires $30,000 in repairs, you should spend no more than $441,000 for it.

 $600,000 (ARV) + $30,000 = $630,000